privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### Seller BYOS Key / Value Service

-The [SellerFrontEnd service][21] looks up *trustedScoringSignals* from Seller's Key/Value service.
+The [SellerFrontEnd service][21] looks up `trustedScoringSignals` from seller's Key/Value service.
 The base url (domain) for Key/Value service is configured in [SellerFrontEnd service][21] so that the connection can be prewarmed.
-All render_urls corresponding to all bids from buyers participating in an auction are encoded, then batched and looked up in a single request.
-The lookup url and response are in the same format as described in [Chrome FLEDGE explainer][40].
+All `render_urls` corresponding to all bids from buyers participating in an auction are encoded, then batched and looked up in a single request.
+The lookup url and response are in the same format as described in [Chrome Protected Audience explainer][40].

-The lookup url is the following format:
+The lookup url is in the following format:

 ```
 <base_url>?renderUrls=<url_1>..<url_n>&adComponentRenderUrls=<url1>,..<urln>